 The main drugs used for suppressing androgens are called luteinizing hormone-releasing hormones (LH-RH) agonists.
 They are also known as gonadotropin-releasing hormone (GnRH) agonists or LH-RH analogs.
 These drugs block the pituitary gland from producing hormones that stimulate testosterone production.

 LH-RH agonists include leuprolide (Lupron, Eligard, Viadur, generic), goserelin (Zoladex), triptorelin (Trelstar), and histrelin (Vantas).
 These drugs are given as injections or as implants placed under the skin.
 LH-RH agonists produce a testosterone surge ("flare") in the first week, which may intensify symptoms including bone pain if the cancer has spread to the bones.
 After this phase, testosterone levels drop to near zero.
 LHRH agonists can also cause PSA levels to rise temporarily.

 LH-RH antagonists work similarly to LH-RH agonists but do not cause a testosterone surge.
-The FDA has approved one LH-RH antagonist drug, degarelix (Firmagon), for treatment of advanced prostate cancer.
-It is given as a monthly injection.
+The FDA has approved the LH-RH antagonist drugs degarelix (Firmagon) and relugolix (Orgovyx) for treatment of advanced prostate cancer.

 Common side effects of these drugs include hot flashes, fatigue, testicle shrinkage, and breast enlargement.
 These drugs may increase blood sugar levels and the risk of developing diabetes.
 They may also increase risk for heart attack, stroke, and sudden death.

 Anti-androgens are drugs used to block the effects of testosterone.
 Anti-androgens are not typically used by themselves.
 They are often added when another hormone therapy stops working.
 They are generally used in combination with LH-RH agonists.
 This type of treatment is called combined androgen blockade.